Sage563/VRC/README.md

 The application utilizes a speech recognition library to capture and interpret voice commands.
 It guides the user through the sign-up or sign-in flow, prompting for information like a username and password\voice.
 It then uses text-to-speech to provide feedback and instructions and uses a voice regnoztion ai model to see if its the thing as the users voice and words.

 ## License
 Vist Licencense File

 ## The api
-We use a model from remsembler or faster-whispher to check your voice and words
+We use a model from remsembler or faster-whispher to check your voice and words and for the AI vocie detection the model is on hugging face :"MattyB95/AST-VoxCelebSpoof-Synthetic-Voice-Detection"

 ## Contributing